twirl/The-API-Book/README.md

 ## Contributing

 I am accepting inquiries.
-Fill free to open issues.
+Feel free to open issues.

 I am NOT accepting pull requests introducing any new content, since I'm willing to be the only author.
 I would gratefully accept typo fixes, though.